MHL is a mobile high-definition link helpful in connecting the mobile display to your TV, PC, or laptop easily.

 An Overview Of MHL(Mobile High-Definition Link):

 MHL is an HDMI adaption designed for smartphones and tablets, for example.
-In contrast to DVI, which uses passive cables and adapters to compatible with HDMI, MHL requires MHL; other than that, the HDMI socket must be enabled with an active adaptor to convert a signal HDMI.
+In contrast to DVI, which uses passive cables and adapters to be compatible with HDMI, MHL requires MHL; other than that, the HDMI socket must be enabled with an active adaptor to convert a signal HDMI.

 Nevertheless, it has numerous characteristics in common with HDMI, including the ability to deliver HDCP-protected high-definition video uncompressed, 8-channel surround sound, and consumer electronics control devices remotely (CEC).